gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ## FTP access
 ---

-This section describes how to set up FTP access for a superuser and how to create a limited FTP account for a Digital Archive administrator.
+This section describes how to set up FTP access for a superuser.

 ### Set up superuser FTP access